charanjeet83k-collab/Retail-Sales-SQL-Analysis/README.md

 ## 🗺 Database Schema (ER Diagram)

-The following Entity Relationship Diagram shows the relationship between the tables used in the analysis.
+The following Entity Relationship Diagram shows how the tables in the retail database are connected.

 ![ER Diagram](ER_Diagram.png)